Friday, March 31, 2017

 Review

-This was in-arguably the second least favourite of all 'Spider-Man' movies, you may want to forget that it has its flaws.
-It's bad enough that this was the last of Sam Raimi's film adaptations of the character and it's close to being a huge disappointment.
+It was inarguably the second least favourite of all Spider-Man movies.
+You may want to overlook its flaws.
+It's bad enough that this was the last of Sam Raimi's film adaptations of the character, and it's close to being a big disappointment.

 Star rating: (5/10) Average